Find Cheap Auto Insurance Quotes in Your Area

 Three notable insurers — AIG, Chubb and the Privilege Underwriters Reciprocal Exchange (PURE) — offer varying degrees of personal cyber insurance coverage as add-ons to their high-value homeowners policies.
 The costs of these endorsements are wide ranging, depending on the amount and type of coverage selected.

 |Chubb||Extortion, financial loss and personal protection||$577|

-Insurers define their coverage in different ways, so these add-ons are not directly comparable.
-However, we've elaborated on the exact type of coverage offered by the insurers below.
+Insurers define their coverages in different ways, so these add-ons are not directly comparable.
+However, we elaborate on the exact types of coverages offered by the insurers below.

-Chubb defines the coverage provided by its three categorizations of cyber threats as follows:
+Chubb defines the coverage provided by its three categories of cyber threats as follows:

-- Cyber extortion: Covers the cost of cyberattacks involving threats to release personal information, cause failure to personal computer networks or restrict access to personal data.
+- Cyber extortion and ransomware: Covers the cost of cyber attacks involving threats to release personal information, cause failure to personal computer networks or restrict access to personal data.

 - Cyber financial loss: Reimburses policyholders for stolen account funds, fraudulent charges or lost salary while resolving your claim and attorney fees.

 - Cyber personal protection: Covers breaches of privacy, cyber bullying and cyber disruption, the latter referring to events that prevent you from accessing your home or interrupting a small business you run from your home.

 As with other cyber insurance policies, Chubb covers policyholders for the consequences of the event and not just the event itself.
 For example, if cyber bullying results in your wrongful termination from work or a false arrest, you'll be covered for related expenses, such as foregone salary or the costs of being held in custody, up to policy limits.

 Blink offers three levels of protection, all at modest rates.
 It covers many of the same things as Chubb's standard policy.
 However, it’s important to know that it does not cover losses linked to digital currencies.